slipperyseal/trebuchet/README.md

 Examples..

-* As all Java methods are virtual, demoting virtual methods to non-virtual where no type-case invocation occurs.
+* As all Java methods are virtual, demoting virtual methods to non-virtual where no type-cast occurs.
 * Demote heap allocated objects to local scope objects where reference doesn't escape scope.

 ### Development Schedule